krisbolton/UK-Cyber-Security-Spending/README.md

 | 2017/18          | £56,455   |
 | 2018/19          | £896,288  |

-* 2018/19 increase in investment due to funding from NHS Digital.
+_2018/19 increase in investment due to funding secured from NHS Digital._

-* Data not provided in requested format of broad categories due to "To break this down as requested above would require a manual review of each invoice which would exceed 18 hours and is therefore exempt under Section 12- FOI".
+_Data not provided in requested format of broad categories due to "To break this down as requested above would require a manual review of each invoice which would exceed 18 hours and is therefore exempt under Section 12- FOI"._

 ### South Western Abmulance Service